Trendletter by Fashionoffice April 2017

 Selected Fashionoffice's SHORT MESSAGES from the temporarily published FashionFeeds (items can be found at the magazine's permanent, chronological archive on fashion.at/mobile).

-8 Apr 2017 - CNN Style at the Damien Hirst exhibition 'Treasures from the Wreck of the Unbelievable' in Venice

-8 Apr 2017 - The New York Times, walking via 360° video through 5 exhibitions at Salone del Mobile in Milan
+13 Apr 2017 - #Music 'Lava' ft Matthew And The Atlas by Tender Central

-8 Apr 2017 - #Music 'This Song' ft Rostam by RAC, new album announced for summer
+13 Apr 2017 - #Music SpotifyUKViral 'Nothing Burns Like the Cold' ft Vince Staples by Snoh Aalegra

-8 Apr 2017 - #TopOnFashionoffice last 7 days, 8 Apr: Lena Hoschek SS2017 trachten collection is inspired and named after Austrian regions and traditions
+12 Apr 2017 - Campaign video for Cape Town-based 'Mami Wata' surf apparel, -boards label inspired by African nature, culture